bobble offers a more sustainable solution to the egregious waste created by the 38 billion disposable water bottles

 Yet stroll through the streets, sidewalks and landfills in and around New York and you'll see the impact of that popularity.
 The same is true in Paris, in London, in Sao Paolo, in Tokyo and nearly every region worldwide.
 These water bottles strangle our sea life and litter our sidewalks

 In 2008 our founders, Richard and Stephanie Smiedt, were developing product in Asia when they passed by an open field piled high with factory waste.
 The scale was massive, breathtaking (quite literally).
 The field was a graphic illustration of the often-invisible impact of production and consumption.
 Richard and Stephanie felt compelled to move in a different direction.

 They turned their attention towards single-serve plastic water bottles.
 If those bottles were exacting a murderous toll on the environment, they would simply need to reinvent them.
 They had seen consumer willingness to replace plastic bags in the checkout line and felt confident consumers would do the same with water bottles.
-The invention of bobble's portable filter was a signature milestone; the filter makes bobble possible, and distinguishes it from the cluttered field of water bottles.
+The development of bobble's portable filter was a signature milestone; the filter makes bobble possible, and distinguishes it from the cluttered field of water bottles.
 With bobble, consumers could make their own visible statement about their belief in functional, ecologically pure business practices.
 In doing so they can enjoy the experience of healthy, single-serve water, minus the financial and environmental cost.